aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 ### Confirm Outputs

-After running the `convert-config` script, the following artifacts should be generated in the current directory in a subdirectory with the name of the value passed to `configOutputFolder`:
+After running the `convert-config` script, the following artifacts should be generated in the current directory in a subdirectory named `outputs/lza-config` and in the CodeCommit repository named `<prefix-name>-LZA-config`:

 - Configuration Files
   - `accounts-config.yaml`